briannemsick/barrage/docs/basics.rst

 Automatic Artifacting
 ---------------------

-Barrage automically artifacts under the hood based on the specified artifact directory.
+Barrage automatically artifacts under the hood based on the user specified artifact directory.

-Descriptions of the files and folders written:
+The files and folders written are as follows:

 * ``{artifact_dir}/config.json``: human readable copy of the user specified config with defaults applied.